• Skip to primary navigation

 • Sugar – Brown sugar to give us those lovely caramel notes.

-process shots showing how to assemble apple dumplings
+process shots showing how to make apple dumplings.

-2. Refrigerate the dough: Dump the dough onto your work surface and divide it into 2 pieces.
-Wrap each piece of dough in plastic wrap then refrigerate for 30 minutes.
+Turn the dough out onto your work surface and divide it into two equal pieces.
+Wrap each piece in plastic wrap and refrigerate for 30 minutes.

-4. Assemble the dish: Pour about a ladle of the brown sugar syrup into the bottom of a 9×13 inch baking dish.
-Place the apple dumplings in the baking dish and pour the remaining syrup over the apples.
+Pour a ladleful of the brown sugar syrup into the bottom of a 9×13-inch casserole dish.
+Place the wrapped apple dumplings into the dish.
+Repeat the rolling and wrapping process with the second piece of dough and remaining apples.
+Once all dumplings are in the dish, pour the remaining syrup evenly over them.

 Now of course if you can eat them just on their own, still pretty yummy, and I’m not here to judge you.
 Just make sure you take some of that extra syrup from the bottom and pour some over the dumpling.